bingis-khan/KindaC/README.md

 --

+REALLY BAD PERFORMANCE AND MEMORY USE.
+WHY?
+I GUESS I NEED SOME PROFILING AFTER I'M FINISHED WITH THE GRIND.

 I didn't add tests for: line folding, modules, type classes, external functions!

 (note: currently, instance generalization and instantiation is scuffed, but in a weird way: it's actually more powerful, so I'm able to write all the classes and instances I want. but it's also super weird. after I implement modules and errors, I want to redo it, so that it matches Rust or similar.... or maybe I'll use this somehow?)